 Method 1: AI-Powered Transcription Apps (Recommended)

-The fastest and most accurate approach is using dedicated transcription software that generates timestamps automatically.
+Fastest and most accurate.
+Dedicated software generates timestamps automatically.

 - Local video files (MP4, MOV, AVI)